mamcer/mamcer.github.io/_posts/2016-12-11-bamboo-windows-install.md

 - Collation
 - By default is `<default>` (in my case `SQL_Latin1_General_CP1_CI_AS`) you can change it to `Latin1_General_CS_AS` for example

-Configure bamboodbuser as bamboo db_owner, go to:
+Configure bamboobduser as bamboo db_owner, go to:

 - Security
 - Logins
 - Properties of the user
 - User Mapping

-Last we have to configure the database to use the correct isolation level
+Last we have to configure the database to use the correct isolation level by running the following SQL script:

     ALTER DATABASE <database name> SET READ_COMMITTED_SNAPSHOT ON WITH ROLLBACK IMMEDIATE;